LoneGazebo/Community-Patch-DLL/README.md

 ## How do I debug this

 ### To enable logging (for bug reports)
+https://forums.civfanatics.com/threads/how-to-enable-logging.487482 is useful for basic understanding of  how logging works, down there is below and for more serious bug reports!

 * Logs provide some useful information on AI decisions and other problems
 * Logging can be enabled in My Games\Sid Meier's Civilization V\config.ini
 * Set the following options to 1: